mzattera/v4j/docs/005/index.md

 This leads me to think pedestalled gallows are Voynich characters in their own, and not ligatures.

-In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only 7 times ('c', 'oc','chcpar', 'ckshy', 'ocfshy', 'cs?t?eey', and 'o?cs'); similarly, the character 'h' appears outside of the pedestal, the pedestalled gallows or the "plumed" pedestal ('sh') only 4 times ('theody', 'docfhhy', 'cfhhy', adn 'd?ithy').
+In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only 7 times ('c', 'oc', 'chcpar', 'ckshy', 'ocfshy', 'cs?t?eey', and 'o?cs'); similarly, the character 'h' appears outside of the pedestal, the pedestalled gallows or the "plumed" pedestal only 4 times ('theody', 'docfhhy', 'cfhhy', and 'd?ithy').
 This seems a strong indication that EVA 'c' and 'h' do not correspond to Voynich characters[{4}](#Note4)[{5}](#Note5).

 #### 'e' and 'i'